torryatco/Redesign-spr25/readme.md

 ## Deployment

 We'll use [Netlify](https://www.netlify.com/) to put this on the web.
-Register and/or log in to [app.netlify.com](https://app.netlify.com) and drag and drop the `_site` folder onto the web browser window to upload the contents [live to the web](https://zealous-kilby-113356.netlify.com/).
+Register and/or log in to [app.netlify.com](https://app.netlify.com) and drag and drop the `dist` folder onto the web browser window to upload the contents [live to the web](https://zealous-kilby-113356.netlify.com/).

 We can also hook into a Github branch to set up [continuous delpoyment](https://app.netlify.com/start).
 Here is a [sample](https://agitated-bartik-814348.netlify.com/) with [admin](https://agitated-bartik-814348.netlify.com/admin).